James R. Moriarty: Houston dentist Bethaniel S. Jefferson

-Moriarty represented a family whose 4-year-old suffered brain damage stemming from a botched dental procedure on Jan.
+Moriarty represented a 4-year-old who suffered brain damage stemming from a botched dental procedure on Jan.
 7, 2016 by Houston, Texas-area dentist Bethaniel S. Jefferson, who practiced at Diamond Dental.
 "Both Jefferson and her staff ignored warning sounds and visual indications which showed that for a period of about five hours (the 4-year-old's) brain suffered from a severe lack of oxygen," according to the plaintiffs' complaint in the family's lawsuit filed July 27, 2016 against Jefferson in Harris County District Court.
 The civil case was settled on May 18, 2017, with a Special Needs Trust established to benefit the 4-year-old, court records show.

 Jefferson's Texas dental license was revoked Nov.
 18, 2016.

 Jefferson was also charged criminally, a rarity for cases such as hers.

 Jefferson was indicted on July 24, 2017, "accused of intentionally and knowingly by omission causing serious bodily injury to a child by failing to seek and provide adequate medical attention, a first degree felony, according to the Texas Penal Code," according to a local media report.Ms.
 Jefferson chose to do everything other than provide the care the victim needed," Stan Clark, Assistant Attorney General, Medicaid Fraud Control Unit, and Special Prosecutor-Harris County D.A, stated.
-"As a result, the victim has suffered permanent brain damage and will never lead a normal life."The case was spotlighted nationally by NBC News in an investigation into the dangers of dental sedation of young children.
+"As a result, the victim has suffered permanent brain damage and will never lead a normal life."Jefferson was sentenced to 5 years' probation after being convicted in September 2023 of reckless injury to a child.
+The jury in her case sought a more severe punishment, of imprisonment, but the judge reduced the sentence.
+It is rare for this type of case to lead to such criminal charges.

+"The child, now 11, can no longer see, speak, walk, or eat on her own and requires around-the-clock medical care after suffering drug-induced seizures and oxygen deprivation during the surgery," KTRK Channel 13 in Houston reported.

+The case was spotlighted nationally by NBC News in an investigation into the dangers of dental sedation of young children.
 Moriarty told NBC that the problem of over-sedation stems from flawed payment incentives: "It's not getting better.
 It's getting worse.
 It's another procedure to sell the patient."